ajkr195/AlfrescoCommunityInstallation/README.md

 <h4> Now extract/unzip/untar - </h4>

- Extract #1 in a directory.
-This will be our Alfresco_HOME.
+ Extract #1 in our Alfresco_HOME.
 Say - /home/user/alfresco<br>
- Extract #2 in a directory.
-This will be our Solr_HOME - Alfresco_HOME/alfrescoss
+ Extract #2 in our Solr_HOME - Alfresco_HOME/alfrescoss
- Extract #3 in a directory.
-This will be our ActiveMQ_HOME - Alfresco_HOME/activemq
+ Extract #3 in our ActiveMQ_HOME - Alfresco_HOME/activemq
  Extract #4 in Alfresco_HOME/rm-amps
  Extract #5 in a directory.
 This will be our Tomcat_HOME- Alfresco_HOME/tomcat
  <h4> Files/dirs structure copy steps:</h4><br>